|Updated December 2017.

 The Mate 9's kernel sources and binaries are published on Huawei's official site, which is partly thanks to the phone's modder-friendly SoC, the HiSense Kirin 950.
 The ElementalX kernel is not available for the Mate 9, but other custom kernel options can fill that void.
 Unfortunately, TWRP isn't officially available, but there's a working unofficial port, so you'll still be able to flash to your heart's content.

-Since the Mate 9 shipped with Android Nougat, Xposed still isn't compatible with the device, but we expect it soon.
-In the meantime, you can satiate your need for root-level modules by flashing Magisk, which works flawlessly with the latest firmware updates as of this writing.
+Since the Mate 9 runs Android Nougat, it's compatible with the newest version of the Xposed Framework.
+You can also apply other root-level modules by flashing Magisk, which works flawlessly with the latest firmware updates as of this writing.

 The Mate 9 has an active development community and decent custom ROM support, though most ROMs are based on Huawei's EMUI skin.
 This means that, with most ROMs, you won't get very far away from the stock interface that came with the phone, but some of the many great root mods and themes available for the Mate 9 should help on that front.